brechtvdv/adlib2eventstream/README.md

 ## Run

 Rename `config.tml.example` to `config.tml` and fill in the password.
+Adapt the block `[institution]` with the name (or abbreviation) of the institution that will have its data published and fill in:
+* `institutionName` with the exact spelling (`institution.name` field) used in Adlib
+* `institutionURI` with a URI of the organization

+`[institution]` will be used as a subpath of the Web API.

+Adapt the option object inside `adlib2backend.js` file so that the value of `institution` matches with `[institution]` of the configuration file.

 Run following command to start harvesting the Adlib database(s):

 ```